phnx-im/docs/src/spec/delivery_service.md

 * LeafIndex: Signature key in the leaf's credential
 * KeyPackageRef: Signature key of the credential in the KeyPackage with the given KeyPackageRef
-* UserKeyHash: Signature key in the user profile indicated by the UserProfileHash

 ## GroupInfo updates